Pimería Alta: Post-colonial period

-Upon the end of the Mexican-American war, which ended in 1848, the Pimería Alta remained part of Mexican state of Sonora and the region continued to be impacted by Mexican political reforms.
-It was not until 1853 with the signing of the Gadsen Purchase that the northern portion of what was the Pimería Alta was incorporated into the Arizona territory, with the southern portion remaining part of Mexico.
+Upon the end of the Mexican–American War in 1848, the Pimería Alta remained part of Mexican state of Sonora and the region continued to be impacted by Mexican political reforms.
+It was not until 1853 with the signing of the Gadsden Purchase that the northern portion of what was the Pimería Alta was incorporated into the Arizona territory, with the southern portion remaining part of Mexico.
 The relationship of the US government towards the native residents of the Pimería Alta was radically different from that of the Mexican government.
-The main tenant of US policy was the forced settlement of indigenous peoples on government demarcated Indian reservations, physically separate from US settlements at large.
+The main tenet of US policy was the forced settlement of indigenous peoples on government demarcated Indian reservations, physically separate from US settlements at large.
 This approach was in line with patterns of settlement by Anglo-Americans in the newly incorporated Southwestern territories, which alienated indigenous peoples from their prior landholdings.
 Through the Bureau of Indian Affairs, the government's policy involved the three tenants of “individual landholding, compulsory education, and religious replacement”.
 Prior Mexican residents of the region staked out their claim within US settlements, despite the existence of legal racial barriers.
-Significantly, the landholding claims of Mexican settlers in the region were, while technically respected under the clauses of the Gadsen Purchase, frequently violated and conceded to Anglo-settlers.
+Significantly, the landholding claims of Mexican settlers in the region were, while technically respected under the clauses of the Gadsden Purchase, frequently violated and conceded to Anglo-settlers.
 US settlement in the region was followed by later settlement by African-Americans, Chinese, and other migrant groups who would become attracted to the region's economic opportunities brought on in part by the copper mining boom of the late 19th century and by increased agricultural development in the region.
 Reservations continue to be a facet of life for many Indian nations in the US and their members to the present-day.